leucos/ansible-tuto/step-02/README.md

 Ok, the above stuff is fun, but we have many nodes to manage.
 Let's try that on other hosts too.

-Lets say we want to know which Ubuntu version we have deployed on nodes, it's pretty easy:
+Lets say we want to get some facts about the node, and, for instance, know which Ubuntu version we have deployed on nodes, it's pretty easy:

     ansible -i step-02/hosts -m shell -a 'grep DISTRIB_RELEASE /etc/lsb-release' all